 Summary of where you grew up: family, affiliations, college, high school, etc.

 I am a life-long Chicagoan - born and raised on the North Side and have never strayed far from the Windy City.
 I graduated from Rosary College in River Forest with a degree in Business and then went on to DePaul University where I earned an MBA in Finance.
-I love working with numbers so my Master's in Finance is put to good use when determining what loan programs best meet my client's individual financing needs.
-I am an active member of the Women's Council of Realtors, Professional Women's Club of Chicago and Des Plaines Chamber of Commerce.
-In my free time, I enjoy all things Chicago - cheering on our professional and college sports teams, raising funds for local charity organizations, boating and water sports on Lake Michigan, and spending time with my family.
+I love working with numbers, so my Masters in Finance is put to good use when determining what loan programs best meet my borrower's individual financing needs.
+In my free time, I enjoy all things Chicago - cheering on our professional and college sports teams, raising funds for local charity organizations, boating and water sports on Lake Michigan and spending time with my family.

 Tell us something that makes you unique or something wacky, yet interesting about you?

-I love to wake surf and cook.
-If I wasn't in the mortgage business it would my dream job to be a professional chef.
+I love to wake surf and cook gourmet meals.
+If I wasn't a loan officer in the mortgage industry, it would be my dream job to be a professional chef.